All Episodes

 How come Romney didn't pick up a black accent when he goes in there and talks to the NAACP?

-Well, that's what that's what Obama does.
+Well, that's what Obama does.

-I ain't no way tired.
+And Hillary, I ain't no ways tired.

-And they stand up and they give Hillary a cheer, and Obama says things like, Well, my grandfather came down here with a pope.
+And Obama says things like, well, my grandfather came down here with a Pope.

-Romney goes in there, and he sounded like Snow White today with testicles.
+Romney goes in there and he sounded like Snow White today with testicles.

 That's not what this bunch wants to hear.